Air Sealing Sill Plates

 In existing homes assess the foundation systems as described in the guide titled Pre-Retrofit Assessment of Crawlspaces and Basements.
 Remove objects obscuring access to the seam between the foundation and the sill plate and the space above the sill plate where the rim joist (also called a band joist) is located.
 Clearing this area may involve rolling back batt insulation that is stuffed into the bays where floor joists sit on the sill or rolling back and securing floor insulation that sits between the floor joists.
 Carefully clean and seal the seam between the foundation and the sill plate and the space above the sill plate where the rim joist is located.
 Seal and flash all penetrations through the rim joist or sill plate.

-Air sealing can impact indoor air quality and the air available for combustion appliances to work properly.
-Before starting the air sealing read and conduct the assessments described in the Pre-Retrofit Assessment of Combustion Appliances and the Pre-Retrofit Assessment of Hazardous Materials.
+Air-sealing can impact indoor air quality and the air available for combustion appliances to work properly.
+Before starting the air-sealing, read and conduct the assessments described in the guides Pre-Retrofit Assessment of Combustion Appliances and the Pre-Retrofit Assessment of Hazardous Materials.

 DESCRIPTION

-Although it will not provide waterproofing, sills can still be air sealed in existing homes with caulk or spray foam if the seam between the foundation and the sill plate is accessible, such as crawlspaces and unfinished basements.
+Although it will not provide waterproofing, sills can still be air-sealed in existing homes with caulk or spray foam if the seam between the foundation and the sill plate is accessible, such as crawlspaces and unfinished basements.
 Before sealing, thoroughly clean all surfaces to receive sealants or insulation and ensure all dry rot or other damage has been repaired.
+For more information on air-sealing sill plates in existing buildings, please see the Water Managed Existing Sill Beams and Sill Plates guide.
 An assessment guide for foundation systems is available in the Pre-Retrofit Assessment of Crawlspaces and Basements assessment guide.

-Caulk and, or spray foam can be applied at the seam where the sill plate sits on the foundation, and it can be used to seal (and insulate when spray foam is used) the area where the subfloor and rim joist sit on the sill plate.
+Caulk and/or spray foam can be used to seal (and insulate when spray foam is used) the seam where the sill plate sits on the foundation, as well as the area where the subfloor and rim joist sit on the sill plate.

 Any penetrations through exterior walls must be sealed.
-See the guides on air sealing electrical wiring and plumbing penetrations.
+See the Air Sealing Electrical Wiring and Air Sealing Plumbing and Piping guides for more information.

-Use caulk or Seal (and flash) all penetrations through the rim joist or sill plate.
+Seal and flash all penetrations through the rim joist or sill plate.
 All surfaces must be cleaned before applying sealants.
-The photos in figures 1 and 2 show how caulk and spray foam are applied.
+The photos in Figures 1 and 2 show how caulk and spray foam are applied.
 Surfaces must be clean and free of dust, dirt, and grease for the sealants to stick.

 Caulk is used to seal the seams around the rim joist.